Approximate Border Location

 Operational Details

 This checkpoint connects Brazil’s Rio Grande do Sul state with the Rivera Department of Uruguay.
 There is no single, mandatory checkpoint for moving between the city centers.
 People cross freely for shopping, work, and daily life.
-However, formal immigration offices exist on both sides for travelers who need to officially enter or exit the country—a crucial step for anyone not just visiting for the day.
+However, formal immigration offices exist on both sides for travelers who need to officially enter or exit the country.
+This is a crucial step for anyone not just visiting for the day.
 The Brazilian Federal Police office is located in Santana do Livramento, while the Uruguayan Dirección Nacional de Migración has an office in Rivera.
 For commercial freight, there are dedicated customs terminals on the outskirts of the cities.
 The border is, for all intents and purposes, open 24/7 for local movement.

 A History of a Gaúcho Heartland